MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-management.md

 ---
 title: Manage the cloud migration
-description: Get a cloud copy of your data so you are connected to the intelligent cloud also when you have an on-premises solution based on Business Central, Dynamics GP, Dynamics SL, or Dynamics NAV.
+description: Get a cloud copy of your data so you are connected to the intelligent cloud also when you have an on-premises solution based on Business Central, Dynamics GP, or Dynamics NAV.
 author: bmeier94

 ms.service: dynamics365-business-central